 This level of production feeds populations around the world and sustains the U.S. economy—but it could be higher.
 Although farmers, lawmakers, and scientists may be able to improve corn yields with careful management, policy, and genetic modifications, some of the biggest influences on production are beyond human control.
-For example, having water in the right place at the right time can make or break a harvest, but it is still fairly unclear how variables such as water table depth, soil texture, and growing season weather conditions interact to influence agricultural production.
 How Engineers Use Ground Freezing to Build Bigger, Safer, and Deeper — NOVA Next.
 The cleanup after the meltdown at the Fukushima Daiichi nuclear power plant has been anything but smooth.

 First there was the denial that things were really so bad, then crews discovered leaky tanks and holes in radiation barriers, and finally Tepco, the utility company which owns the plant, admitted that tens of thousands of gallons of groundwater were flowing through areas contaminated with radiation.
 But lately, there’s reason for hope—the ground surrounding the plant will be frozen, which if it works, will isolate the most contaminated areas from the steady seep of groundwater flowing toward the ocean.
 The ice wall will cost over $300 million and might take as long as two years to construct.